diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 2/04 - MongoDB - Aggregate and indexing.md

 - When a MongoDB collection doesn’t have indexes, MongoDB has to scan every single document to select the documents that match a query statement.

-- If MongoDB has an appropriate index to perform the query, it can decrease or limit the number of documents it needs to scan.
+- If MongoDB has an appropriate index to perform the query, it can decrease or limit the number of documents it needs to scan, by focusing on a more narrow search region.